vvvggg/httpd-config/README.md

 #Tested with Apache httpd 2.4.27 on FreeBSD 11.1-RELEASE-p6

-#Tested with Apache httpd 2.4.6 on CentOS 7.4
+Successful test with Apache httpd 2.4.18 on Ubuntu 16.04.3 LTS.

-Last successful test with Apache httpd 2.4.18 on Ubuntu 16.04.3 LTS.
+Last successful test with Apache httpd 2.4.6 on CentOS 7.4